Discover our glossary

 Invasive Species

-In UK law, these are defined as any species of animal, plant, fungus or micro-organism included from time to time on the list of species in the Annex to Commission Implementing Regulation (EU) 2016/1141
+In UK law, these are defined as any species of animal, plant, fungus or micro-organism included from time to time on the list of species listed in Regulation (EU) No 1143/2014.

 Irreplaceable habitat